 If it’s more, don’t freak out.
 Building a sizeable emergency fund isn’t as impossible as it sounds.

 To start, see if there’s any wiggle room in your budget.
 Even cutting back $25 a month is better than nothing.
-Apps like Clarity Money can help you analyze your spending and help you cancel unwanted subscription accounts.
+There are apps that can help you analyze your spending and help you cancel unwanted subscription accounts which will help you reach your savings goal.
 All those extra funds can be reallocated toward your emergency fund.